 Anybody who is involved in supporting children and young people who experience EBSA.
 Together with members of staff based within education settings, this includes members of services supporting schools and/or children and young people (e.g., Outreach services, Attendance and Advisory service, Educational Psychology, School Counsellors etc.)

-- have opportunities to network with other SENCOs in a similar role in schools in Royal Greenwich
+- have opportunities to network with colleagues in similar roles within Greenwich schools

 These meetings will support English KS3 Leaders with aspects of their role and provide up to date information on current research and policies.